sacarlson/mini_isp/readme.md

 * Bandwidth usage monitored and reported with Cacti SMTP of each node in network.
 * Direct chat integrated for customer support with webchat2.0.
 * Auto fallback on failure of primary ISP provider to auto redirect all traffic to backup ISP line.
 * Optional VPN services support also available.
+* Added optional support to encorporate Coova Chilli captive portal with freeradius to enable remote site authentication.

   See http://freenet.surething.biz to demo a working site.